aanshubharti1992-lab/Dancer/README.md

 # PrimeMusic-Lavalink
-LAVALINK BOT MADE BY SHIVA.
+LAVALINK BOT MADE BY Dhruv.

 Fork the Repositry and add your bot token.
 Must turn on intents and run the code.
 Use /play to start playing the songs.